mcgows/Twitter-Source-Check/README.md

 # Twitter Source Test
 ## Description
-Tool to get the source location from twitter uses last <3200 tweets using the Twitter API.
+Tool to get the source location from twitter users last <3200 tweets using the Twitter API.

 ## Required Libraries
 * OS